oclyde/music-theory-bot/README.md

 # TheoryGenie
-This bot is designed to automate minor and tedious music theory processes.
+This bot is designed to automate deterministic music theory processes.
 ## Current Functionalities
 1. Returns the 1st, 3rd, 5th, and 7th chord degrees when given a root note and chord quality
 2. Returns all modes in a given key